R-Hertel/tetmag/README.md

  cmake ..
  make -j$(nproc)
 ````

+- Notes:
+    - Installation on other platforms and on other linux distributions should be possible, but hasn't been tested.
+    - An internet connection is required during the build process.

-## Pre- and Postprocessing:
+## Pre- and Postprocessing

+The following software is required or recommended to generate input data for tetmag and to analyze the simulation results

 - [ParaView](https://www.paraview.org) - Data visualization
 - [gmsh](https://www.paraview.org/) or [netgen](https://ngsolve.org) - Finite-element mesh generation
 - [FreeCAD](https://www.freecadweb.org) - Design of three-dimensional objects

-## Notes
+## Usage
-Compilation on other platforms and on other linux distributions should be possible, but hasn't been tested.
+ - A user guide is being prepared, and a link will be posted here once it is available.
+ - See the simulation studies in the [examples directory](https://github.com/R-Hertel/tetmag/tree/main/resources) for a quick introduction to the usage of tetmag.

 ## Credits
-The tetmag software is powered by:
+The tetmag software is powered by
 - [AMGCL](https://github.com/ddemidov/amgcl) - Iterative solution of sparse systems
 - [SUNDIALS / CVODE](https://github.com/LLNL/sundials) - Solution of ordinary differential equation (ODE) systems
 - [Eigen](https://gitlab.com/libeigen/eigen) - Linear algebra